 There is also clear evidence linking the occurrence and severity of vector-borne diseases with global warming.
 If the climate crisis remains unaddressed, it will lead to catastrophic impacts and exacerbate a wide range of social and environmental challenges, including inequality and the loss of biodiversity.

 Governments and the private sector must draw on the lessons from the pandemic and apply them to the climate crisis – an emergency that requires far greater planning, resolve and transformation.
 Given the systemic importance of climate change, engagement with companies on physical and transition risks with the objective of Paris Agreement-alignment will remain a top priority in our stewardship activities.

 Companies and their investors must recognise the impact that companies can have across a range of sustainability issues, understand the relevant connections between them, and manage them in a holistic manner.

 Known and unknown risks - preparedness and resilience

 Ultimately, success in stewardship will also be measured by enhancing the preparedness and resilience of companies to known and unknown risks.
-The former result from recognised but insufficiently understood phenomena, whereas the latter cannot be anticipated based on past experience or analysis.
+The known risks result from recognised but insufficiently understood phenomena, whereas the unknown risks cannot be anticipated based on past experience or analysis.